 Note: this discussion is common for FR1 and FR2.
 The definition may be needed if CDL is used for FR2.

-Given the discussion above, proposal is updated as follows
+Given the discussion above, Alt 1-3 may not be appropriate because MIL is sufficient.
+Therefore, Alt 1-1 or 1-0 (antenna gain is not included) should be further discussed in RAN.
+The moderator proposal is updated as follows

 Moderator’s updated proposal: